 Below Minnehaha Falls- Minnehaha Creek to the Mississippi River

 South end of the park, chain link fenced area on top of bluff, adjacent to dog park

-Environmental Stewardship staff work to maintain the natural areas that we've identified as priority native plant communities, and natural areas that were planted as part of a landscape design or as a storm water best management practice.
+Environmental Stewardship staff work to maintain the natural areas that we’ve identified as priority native plant communities (see the Native Plant Communities tab), and natural areas that were planted as part of a landscape design or as a storm water best management practice.